Spring Lawn Care Tips in Minnesota

 If you frequently host get-togethers on your lawn, the high traffic may compact the soil below.
 Unfortunately, excessive pressure is detrimental to your lawn.
 Take some time to look over your lawn for any signs of moss.
 It is a telltale signal that the soil is compacted.

 When your soil is too dense, grass roots have no room to spread into the ground.
 Without healthy roots, the circulation of water, air and nutrients slows down.
 Lawn aeration repairs the soil, and it’s easy to do yourself, or you can hire professionals.
 Take action by visiting a home supplies store to rent a lawn aerator or you can request a free quote from Green Stuff Lawn to have one of our team members core aerate your Twin Cities-based yard.
 Whether you do it yourself or bring in a professional, aerators break apart dense soil, giving your lawn a breath of fresh air.
+If you skip aerating in the spring, be sure to do it in the fall as lawn aeration should be completed annually.

 It’s best to take a light approach to fertilization in the spring.
 The types of cool-season grasses commonly found in Minnesota benefit more from fertilizer in the fall than the spring.